-Balancing the demands of academic schedules with work and personal commitments can always leave a student overwhelmed.
+Balancing the demands of academic schedules with work and personal commitments may leave a student overwhelmed.
 As a student, you may not be aware of the right avenues to approach for resources.
-PCICS provides a comprehensive Student Welfare and Support, aimed in providing you direct access to a designated support team.
+PCICS provides a comprehensive Student Welfare and Support, aimed in providing you direct access to a designated support team that will address your various needs.

 Students are encouraged to contact the module lecturer and teaching assistants of respective modules should they face any difficulties or have any queries.
 Academic policies are in place t facilitate learning.
 This includes provision of qualitative feedback for continual assessments & using variated assessments.